IACR/conference-template/installation.md

 ### Changing the names of the program committee
 Open /www/json/comm.json.
 Editing this will change the places where this text would appear throughout all pages.

 Please remember that first names should be included as they appear on the papers, rather than first initials.
 There is a tool at [http://www.iacr.org/cryptodb/pc] to help you generate this file.
+You can also edit the existing example file that comes with this template if you prefer.

 Make sure your file is encoded as UTF-8.

 ___

-### Adding your page content to individual pages (``*.html``)
+### Adding your page content to individual pages (`*.html`)
 All pages have included boilerplate content, sometimes based on other conferences hosted by IACR.
 You will need to go through each individual page and edit content that does not pertain to your conference, as well as add your own information.

 While we have tried our best to remove all conference-specific references from the HTML and have these imported from JSON, we *strongly* recommend proofreading the HTML to make sure all content relates to your specific conference.